k3s-ia-lab/infra/README.md

 **Don't expose this setup to the internet**!
 It's for home lab use only.
 There's no security configured, no tls activated.
 Default service ports and weak default passwords are used.

-The openfire image is a custom build with pre-configured settings for easier setup.

 It's possible to use another chat integration instead of xmpp/openfire, like discord, slack, telegram, whatsapp, etc.
 Just change the n8n workflow to use the desired chat node.